Resources & guides / Annual report design

 Yet increasingly, annual reports are becoming elite marketing tools for strengthening brand awareness.
 They celebrate company achievement, build connection with customers and employees, and hammer home important brand messages.
 These steer readers through an entertaining and engaging narrative, and—in the case of examples such as Spotify’s Wrapped—can cleverly make the customer the hero of the story, instead of the brand.

-What to Include in an Annual Report
+What to include in an annual report

 Annual reports are an opportunity to provide an in-depth analysis of your company’s overall performance and health—which is vital information for investors, stakeholders, and even public consumers who are increasingly demanding transparency from influential corporations.